 18. “Not a big monastery populated with happy monks”

 As the Prime Minister indicated, Bhutan is not just a Shangri-la, not a huge religious place filled with monks everywhere.
 I was surprised to not see monks everywhere, because tat is what the media and the travel brochures were portraying: happy monks in beautiful temples.
 As opposed to other Buddhist countries across Asia, Bhutan’s monks are hidden and hiding up in the hills where the monasteries are located, away from any distractions and civilisation in meditation.
-Any monk you will see in town “is a bad monk”, tells me my guide.
+Any monk you will see in town “is a bad monk”, my guide tells me.
 Scrap all those photos with monks everywhere, those, are the bad monks.
 Most of the fortresses and temples you will visit have some monks, but they are just the caretakers.
 The real monks are in monasteries that are harder to reach and often located up in the mountains only connected by narrow and steep mountain paths.